migies12/TempestMap/documentation/M6_Testing_And_Code_Review.md

 ### 2.6  Reasoning For Files with < 100% coverage

-- `notificationService`: The firebase notification service is unable to be mocked for certian failure scenarios hindering the statement coverage for the code
+- `notificationService`: The firebase notification service is unable to be mocked for certain failure scenarios hindering the statement coverage for the code

 ---